wikrie/scprime_price_check/README.md

 ---

-This script will get the current price from a XA-Miner and update your host SCP/TB to 0.994x of it.
+This script will get the current price from scpri.me Price TArgets Public and update your host SCP/TB to 0.994x of it.
 This is because the max change in price in a XA is 0.05, so being 0.06 below it we guarantee to be below the new price when it changes.

 Thanks to @vmvelev for his help.